Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/networkobject-parenting.md

 You can only parent a NetworkObject under another NetworkObject.
 The only exception is if you don't want the NetworkObject to have a parent.
 In this case, you would can remove the NetworkObject's parent by invoking `NetworkObject.TryRemoveParent`.
 If this operation succeeds, the the parent of the child will be set to `null` (root of the scene hierarchy).

 ### Only Spawned NetworkObjects Can Be Parented
 A `NetworkObject` can only be parented if it is spawned and can only be parented under another spawned `NetworkObject`.
 This also means that `NetworkObject` parenting can only occur during a network session (netcode enabled game session).
 Think of `NetworkObject` parenting as a netcode event.
-In order for it to happen, you must have, at very minimum, a server or host instance started and listening.
+In order for it to happen, you must have, at minimum, a server or host instance started and listening.

 ### Invalid Parenting Actions Are Reverted
 If an invalid/unsupported `NetworkObject` parenting action occurs, the attempted parenting action will be reverted back to the `NetworkObject`'s original parenting state.